-For information about the keyboard password, see the "Keyboard and Auxiliary Device Controller" section in the Hardware Interface Technical Reference.
+For information about the keyboard password, see the keyboard/auxiliary device controller information in the Hardware Interface Technical Reference - Common Interfaces manual.

 Type 2 Serial Port Controller

 The Model 50 does not support FIFO mode operations even if a Type 2 serial controller is installed.
 Do not enable FIFO operations if the model/submodel byte is hex FC/04.